NickESouter/neuro-impact-calculator/README.md

 * **Carbon intensity of electricity - gCO2/kWh** - Carbon intensity conversion factor

 This data was accessed via Our World in Data:

-Source: Ember (2025), Energy Institute - Statistical Review of World Energy (2025) – with major processing by Our World In Data
+Source: Ember (2025), Energy Institute - Statistical Review of World Energy (2025) – with major processing by Our World In Data.

 It was edited such that carbon intensity factors for entities larger than countries (e.g., Asia, Africa, the EU) were removed.

 This data allows for country-specific carbon footprint estimates, whereby energy usage in kWh can be multiplied by the respective conversion factor.